SalimFares4/Hate-Speech-Detection/Onboarding.md

    Doctoral study at a single doctorate-awarding higher education institution or in cooperation with another German university (Universität; not Fachhochschule etc.)

    ```

+## Helpful Information:

+In Supervision agreement, section Work Plan, these are the conferences to be added (Let Prf.
+Dr. Steffen Herbold check this for you):

+- ACM Transaction on Software Engineering and Methodology (TOSEM).
+- International Conference on Software Engineering (ICSE).
+- The ACM SIGSOFT Symposium on the Foundations of Software Engineering (FSE).
+- International Conference on Automated Software Engineering (ASE).